 The Director works closely with the McCormick Day Program manager and nursing manager to oversee the day program, and with the social workers to support the delivery of care partners support programs.
 Program development, evaluation, and performance and financial management are part of the role.

 The Day Program Manager is responsible for overseeing the day-to-day operational functions of the day program, and is the direct report for the administration team.
 The manager also works closely with educational institutions that wish to have recreation students complete practicum hours in a day program setting.

 The Nursing Manager is a registered nurse (RN) who also serves as the team leader for the nursing staff.
 Responsibilities for this role include collaborating with academic institutions in providing practicum placements for nursing and personal support worker students, as well as working closely with outside geriatric resource teams who may be involved in the care of some of our clients.

-The Administrative Assistants not only provide many supportive secretarial functions to the team, but also work closely with caregivers in areas such as arranging transportation for day program clients, billing, booking overnight respite and welcoming and directing visitors at the reception desk.
+The Administrative Assistants not only provide many supportive secretarial functions to the team, but also work closely with care partners in areas such as arranging transportation for day program clients, billing, booking overnight respite and welcoming and directing visitors at the reception desk.